qntx/chat/README.md

 ## Features

-- **Multi-model support** — Access GPT-4o, GPT-5.2, Claude, Gemini, Llama, and DeepSeek through a unified interface
+- **Agent-native design** — Autonomous agents can access any LLM with just a wallet, no human intervention required
-- **Image generation** — DALL-E, Flux, and Stable Diffusion endpoints available via the same payment protocol
+- **Multi-model support** — GPT-4o, GPT-5.2, Claude, Gemini, Llama, DeepSeek through a unified interface
-- **Server-sent events** — Real-time token streaming for all text generation models
+- **Image generation** — DALL-E, Flux, and Stable Diffusion via the same payment protocol
-- **Autonomous micropayments** — Per-message USDC settlement on Monad with zero manual approval flow
+- **Autonomous micropayments** — Per-message USDC settlement on Monad with zero manual approval
-- **Stateless architecture** — No backend accounts, no session persistence, no API key storage
+- **Stateless architecture** — No backend accounts, no session state, no API key management

 ## Developer SDKs

-Access any LLM with nothing but a wallet — no API keys, no subscriptions, no vendor lock-in.
+**Agent-ready SDKs** — Enable autonomous agents to access any LLM with just a wallet.
+No API keys, no subscriptions, no vendor lock-in.

 ### Python